 "Planning ahead is vital to helping your family find the information they may need especially during the uncertain times we're all living through," says Christy.
 "You should prepare and securely store a current inventory of key assets, a contact list of advisors, and a list of legal documents and other key information."

-"Be sure to review the beneficiary designations on life insurance policies, retirement plans, and taxable accounts, and review the titling of the assets with the family's tax advisor and estate planning attorney to make sure they are aligned with your overall financial plan," he adds.
+"Be sure to review the beneficiary designations on life insurance policies, retirement plans, other investments, and bank accounts, and review the titling of the assets with the family's tax professional and estate planning attorney to make sure they are aligned with your overall financial plan," he adds.

 In hiring a qualified estate planning attorney, look to identify several candidates and speak with each of them to assess how well they fit.
 Be sure to ask each for an estimate of cost and what is included.

-With COVID still a public health concern, now may be a good time to hold a family meeting to lay the groundwork for a solid estate plan, including the addition of health care proxies for all family members, to help manage expectations for all involved.
+Anytime is a good time to hold a family meeting to lay the groundwork for a solid estate plan, including the addition of health care proxies for all family members, to help manage expectations for all involved.
+This should include adult children, since parents otherwise normally do not have the right to make health care decisions for such children.

 Tip: For guidance on selecting an attorney to work with your family, read Viewpoints on Fidelity.com: How to find an estate planning attorney and access the Fidelity Estate Planner®.